TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

 ProcessingInstruction Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Represents a processing instruction in the XML document; this inherits from the :class:`Node` interface and cannot have child nodes.
+Represents a processing instruction in the XML document; this inherits kutoka the :class:`Node` interface and cannot have child nodes.